Antonia Williams guide to trekking the Manaslu Circuit in Nepal.

 Where To Stay

 In Kathmandu, we stayed at Elbrus Home before and after the trek.
-If you’re backpacking like we were, it’s a fantastically situated hostel on the outskirts of Thamel with excellent showers that you will really come to appreciate after 2 weeks in the mountains.
+If you’re backpacking in Nepal like we were, it’s a fantastically situated hostel on the outskirts of Thamel with excellent showers that you will really come to appreciate after 2 weeks in the mountains.
 If you’re splurging, Kathmandu has plenty of higher-end options.

 On the trek, you will stay in very basic tea houses or guesthouses along the trail.
 Standards are low, but at least you can take some comfort in the fact that no matter your bank balance everyone is staying in a similar style.
 Your guide will normally have alliances with a particular establishment, so you won’t typically get a choice of where you lay your head.
 You can often pay extra for a hot shower (or bucket of hot water) and thick blankets for the colder nights.
 WiFi is occasionally available for a fee, but so patchy that now is really the time to embrace that digital detox.

 What You’ll Be Eating